 Jurgen Klinsmann spent only one season at Tottenham before leaving for Bayern Munich – but it’s a season few fans will ever forget.

 In 1994, Tottenham Hotspur were struggling.
-Alan Sugar’s appointment of club legend Ossie Ardiles as manager was proving disastrous, the club had been in and out of the courts over off-the-pitch affairs, and the side ended the 1993-94 season just three points above the relegation zone.
+Alan Sugar’s appointment of club legend Ossie Ardiles as manager was proving disastrous, the club had been in and out of the courts over off-the-pitch affairs, and the team had ended the 1993-94 season just three points above the relegation zone.

 Thanks to Sugar’s millions and the new Premier League riches, they had the money – and the attraction of living in London gave Spurs a huge pull-factor.